Few things are worse than seeing your four-footed friend in pain.

 This occasionally results in dogs who experience negative cognitive effects from the medication, without enjoying much pain relief.

 Corticosteroids (both naturally-occurring and synthetic forms) help halt the body’s inflammatory response, which can help alleviate or reduce some types of pain – particularly pain associated with allergies, arthritis or skin disorders.
 Many corticosteroids are manufactured in injectable form, but oral formulations also exist and are easier for owners to administer.

 Gabapentin is an old medication, which has been used in human medicine to treat everything from seizures to pain to restless leg syndrome.
-However, many veterinarians have begun using it to treat pain and other conditions in dogs too.
+However, many veterinarians use it to treat pain and other conditions in dogs too.

 Gabapentin is rarely taken on its own; instead, it is usually administered along with an opioid or NSAID, as it appears to enhance the efficacy of these drugs.
 Gabapentin has shown very promising results in the treatment of long-term, mild-to-moderate pain.

 CBD is an abbreviation for cannabidiol — one of the active ingredients (termed cannabinoids) in marijuana.
 CBD has become quite a popular medication among people suffering from a variety of ailments, including chronic pain and arthritis.
 And not surprisingly, some owners have even begun using it to treat similar conditions in their dogs.

 There isn’t yet a great deal of research on the use of CBD in dogs, but it appears largely safe and a few studies have generated positive initial findings.

 It may even turn out that CBD is a fantastic natural anti-inflammatory for dogs — we just don’t know yet.